 In the old cable and set-top box days, consumers had to jump through several hoops to cancel their services.
 At a minimum, they would have to spend considerable time on the phone with customer service agents who would try everything they could to keep their business.
 At worst, they would have to return equipment to a brick-and-mortar storefront, where employees would try just as hard to dissuade them from canceling the service.

-Making it easier for customers to manage their own accounts is just one of the reasons why over-the-top (OTT) video and on-demand video services are replacing the traditional cable.
-However, that also means customers can now cancel their services with just a few clicks in a self-service portal.
-Now, customer churn reduction for telecoms, OTT, and VOD companies takes more strategy and finesse than simply putting a customer service rep between subscribers and their service cancellation.
+Making it easier for customers to manage their accounts is just one of the reasons why over-the-top (OTT) video and on-demand video services are replacing traditional cable.
+However, that also means customers can cancel their services with just a few clicks in a self-service portal.
+Customer churn reduction for telecoms, OTT, and VOD companies takes more strategy and finesse than simply putting a customer service rep between subscribers and their service cancellation.